View Charles Price's Obituary on greenvilleonline.com and share memories

 He was a retired employee with General Electric Company and a US Navy Veteran.

-Charles is survived by his loving wife, Sandra Westmoreland Price of the home; three daughters, Laurie Gillespie (Scott) of Woodruff, Christy McCaulay of Boiling Springs and Charley Moore (Rev. Andy Moore) of Enoree; two brothers, Olin Price of Easley and Jackie Price of Greenville; three sisters, Martha Hembree and Debbie McIntyre both of Simpsonville and Patricia Bentley of Mauldin.
+Charles is survived by his loving wife, Sandra Pitts Price of the home; three daughters, Laurie Gillespie (Scott) of Woodruff, Cristy McCauley (Steve Cole) of Boiling Springs and Charley Moore (Rev. Andy Moore) of Enoree; two brothers, Olin Price of Easley and Jackie Price of Greenville; three sisters, Martha Hembree and Debbie McIntyre both of Simpsonville and Patricia Bentley of Mauldin.
 Thirteen grandchildren.

 In addition to his parents, he is preceded in death by two brothers, Ray and Heyward Price.

-The family will receive friends on Monday, January 27, 2020 at Bellview Baptist Church from 1:30 until 3:15 PM prior to the 3:30 PM Funeral Service officiated by Rev. Carey Caldwell.
+The family will receive friends today, Monday, January 27, 2020 at Bellview Baptist Church from 1:30 until 3:15 PM prior to the 3:30 PM Funeral Service officiated by Rev. Carey Caldwell.

 www.foresthillsfuneralhome.net